 Over Yom Kippur, dozens of yeshiva students and their friends gathered at the community center in Tel Aviv that is the yeshiva's temporary home.
 There they listened to commentaries and did group study and personal reflection.

 Ben-Asher said it was the first time she had marked Yom Kippur in any kind of meaningful way.
+Over Sukkot, Ben-Asher and her classmates built a sukkah in the middle of a park in the neighborhood where they're living and volunteering.

 We welcome your feedback.